ilas2025/ilas2025.github.io/content/program/_index.md

 ### More

 The conference features ten [plenary speakers](plenary/) from different areas related to linear algebra and host various [mini-symposia](mini/).

-_Information about contributed talks and posters will be announced later._